syllybelle/cv-se/docs/home.md

 analytics startup [WIMMY (Pty) Ltd](https://wimmy.co.za/).
 This position has additionally given me exposure to the role of enterprise in medicine, and experience with a wide array of software development systems and computer science concepts.

 I enjoy scoping and mapping out complex problems and projects so that meaningful, clear insights can be derived.
 I am always willing to explore new skills and concepts in order to meet technical or scientific standards, driven by a deep investment in the veracity and quality of output, on personal and team levels.
+I place great value in knowledge sharing, and love learning from other people, and sharing my own knowledge with others.

 I have a particular research interest in the pathophysiology of neuropsychiatric disorders, and my ideal research  project would involve re-examining psychiatric biomarkers in an undifferentiated/undiagnosed cohort of presenting patients, to see if new insights about brain function and dysfunction can be derived when the potentially confounding impact of syndromic diagnosis is removed.

 ## Education
 ### Degree: MBChB